top of page

 Friday

-I’m constantly turning into a different person, even over the course of a few hours, and I don’t know how to change that—one moment I’m optimistic and full of faith, another I’m worrying about death and questioning the nature of the entire universe and what is behind it—nothing?
+I’m constantly turning into a different person, even over the course of a few hours, and I don’t know how to change that—one moment I’m optimistic and full of faith, the next I’m worrying about death and questioning the nature of the entire universe and what is behind it—nothing?
 Nothing good?

 Some of my heroes have believed in what I strive to have faith in—Eliot, Weil, Emerson, Kierkegaard, Dögen, Spinoza, Eckhart, Rumi, and so on.
 Others of my heroes have not—Nagel, de Beauvoir, Russell, Darwin, Nietzsche, Byron, and Hume.
 Many, like Percy Shelley, have struggled in the same way that I struggle.
-I don’t know if Shelley’s “beliefs” could be more similar to my own.
-I have more personal direction in my studies now, and I’ll actually have more freedom with each year that passes.
-Could I ask for anything more?
-The opportunity to read and think all day with some of the smartest people I have ever met, and then to have time left over to go out and have the experiences that define me.
+I don’t know if Shelley’s “beliefs” could be any more similar to my own.